iceorb/MyHeart/README.md

 ## Usage

 To use the MyHeart model, simply submit your healthcare information, including biological, behavioral, and socioeconomic factors.
 The MyHeart model will then give you proactive suggestions and information to improve your cardiovascular health.

-## License
-MyHeart is licensed under the MIT License.
-See LICENSE for more information.